xiangli2408/xiangli2408.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Li Xiang is currently a research assistant in the department of computer science and technology, nanjing university.
+His research interests include artificial intelligence, computer vision and single/multiple object tracking.
+He has participated in the youth fund project of national natural science foundation and the general project of science and technology plan of beijing municipal education commission.
+He has published three papers in SCI/EI.
 {style="text-align: justify;"}